ibizaman/selfhostblocks/demo/homeassistant/README.md

 This last call is blocking, so I advice adding a `&` at the end of the command otherwise you will need to run the rest of the commands in another terminal.

-The nested command, the one in between the parenthesis `$(...)` is used to print the VM's public age key, whic.

 With the VM started, make the secrets in `secrets.yaml` decryptable in the VM.
 This change will appear in `git status` but you don't need to commit this.